iliu-net/auto-content/README.md

 Keyword expansions:

-* date : Current date (using default format)
+* fdate : Current date (using default format)
-* sdate : Current date as YYY-MM-DD
+* date : Current date as YYYY-MM-DD
 * week : Year and week of the year
 * datetime : Current date and time
 * login : User name